xlibing/snntc-2023/README.md

 We have tried to implement dense and 2D conv ops with more efficient GEMM or more fancy GPU programming techniques, but they do not improve speed.

-We provide the dense and 2D convolutional layers as c++/cuda modules, whsoe source codes are snnfc*.* and snncv*.*, respectively.
+We provide the dense and 2D convolutional layers as c++/cuda modules, whose source codes are snnfc*.* and snncv*.*, respectively.
-Other layers like pooling are also provided, which are implemented in SNN_TC_Modules.py by calling python Tensorflow functions directly.
+Other layers like pooling are also provided, but are implemented in SNN_TC_Modules.py by calling python Tensorflow functions directly.
 One can add his own layers via either slight modification of Tensorflow or following our c++/cuda programming style.